mjo22/spatialstats/README.md

 You can read the docs at https://spatialstats.readthedocs.io/.

 If you have a routine that you think would fit in this package, please do reach out!
 I currently have no plans to implement specific routines--only ones that come up in my research.
-I hope that this project will grow through a community of cross-disciplinary contributors.

 ### polyspectra ###
 Calculate the bispectrum and power spectrum of 2D and 3D grids.